-"This invention was made with State of California support under California Energy Commission agreement number XXX-XXX.
+"This invention was made with State of California support under California Energy Commission agreement number XXX-XX-XXX.
 The Energy Commission has certain rights to this invention."

-- d.
+- f.
 Access to and Preservation of Contractor-Owned Intellectual Property - 1) Access to Intellectual Property

-Upon the Commission Agreement Manager's request, the Contractor will provide the Commission Agreement Manager and any individuals designated by the Energy Commission with access to contractor-owned intellectual property in order to exercise the license and march-in rights described above, and to determine any royalty payments due under the Agreement.
+Upon the Commission Agreement Manager's request, the Contractor will provide the Commission Agreement Manager and any individuals designated by the Energy Commission with access to contractor-owned intellectual property in order to exercise the license and march-in rights described above. .

-If the contractor-owned intellectual property is funded in whole or in part by EPIC, the Contractor will provide the California Public Utilities Commission with the same access rights as the Energy Commission.
+If the contractor-owned intellectual property is funded in whole or in part by EPIC or Gas R&D, the Contractor will provide the California Public Utilities Commission with the same access rights as the Energy Commission.